Shakespeare Festival Conference

 The conference also features:

-- A performance of MacBeth by the Pigeon Creek Shakespeare Company
+- John Webster's The Duchess of Malfi by the Pigeon Creek Shakespeare Company

-- Andrea Gammon, Education Director at the Stratford Shakespeare Festival
+- Plenary speaker Andrea Gammon, Director of Education from the Stratford Shakespeare Festival